-The Company meets its day-to-day working capital requirements from corporate cash balances.
+The Company meets its day-to-day working capital requirements from revolving loan facility.
 The current economic conditions create uncertainty particularly over (a) the level of demand for the Company's services; (b) the exchange rate between sterling and foreign currencies; and (c) the Company's cost base.
-The Company continues to monitor the uncertainty in the current economic and business environment including the impact of the COVID-19 pandemic, and the directors are satisfied that the Company's services will continue to be attractive to clients.
+The Company continues to monitor the uncertainty in the current economic and business environment and the directors are satisfied that the Company's services will continue to be attractive to clients.
 This monitoring and analysis considered our business resilience and continuity plans, financial modelling and stress testing of liquidity and financial resources.
-The analysis modelled the financial impact assuming an increasing severity of impact in relation to revenue and certain costs, for a 12-month period so that the potential impact on profitability and liquidity could be assessed.
+The analysis modelled the financial impact assuming an increasing severity of impact in relation to revenue and certain costs, for a period of 12 months from the date of approving these financial statements, so that the potential impact on profitability and liquidity could be assessed.